 Ready to travel with the kids?
 Here’s a list of suggested family activities to help you plan out your next fun vacation!

 Traveling with kids can be super exciting and memorable, with the right travel itinerary.
 This Budapest “hop on hop off bus with boat tour” is one perfect example.
 With access to 26 bus stops and the freedom to choose where you want to go, the tour creates a personalized experience for the whole family.
-Marvel at the Gothic architecture of the Parliament Building or the Buda Castle from open-top buses that allow for 360° panoramic views of other Budapest’s main landmarks.
+Marvel at the Gothic architecture of some famous buildings in Budapest such as the Parliament Building or the Buda Castle from open-top buses.
+You can enjoy 360° panoramic views of other Budapest’s main landmarks as well.
 Then hop off at the Jewish Museum and Synagogue or if you want to appreciate the city from afar, you may stay on the bus with audio guide in multiple languages full of interesting facts.
 To further excite your kids, add a boat tour to your bus ticket and enjoy more sights along Danube river!

 Hop on Hop Off Bus with boat tour